Planar lattices do not recover from forest fires: Proof of Theorem 4

-\subsection{Proof of Proposition~\ref{prop:X}}
+\subsection{Proof of Proposition~\texorpdfstring{ \ref{prop:X}}{15}}

 We begin with a lemma.
-The number of ordinary rooted trees with $n$ vertices is less than that of rooted plane trees with $n$ vertices.
-Since the latter is well known to be the $n$th Catalan number (see for instance Theorem 3.2 of \cite{Drmota2009}), we find the following. \begin{lemma} The number of rooted trees on $n$ vertices is less than
+The number of rooted trees with $n$ vertices is less than that of rooted plane trees with $n$ vertices (since these are rooted trees along with an ordering of the offspring of each vertex).
+Since the latter is well known to be the $n$th Catalan number (see, e.g., Theorem~3.2 of~\cite{Drmota2009}), we find the following.